m3o/m3o/README.md

 ## Overview

 M3O transforms public APIs into smaller easier to use Micro services which you can explore, discover and consume as serverless building blocks.
-The platform generates unified api docs, client libraries and examples on top of [Micro](https://github.com/micro/micro) services using protobuf to OpenAPI conversion and some custom tooling.
+The platform generates unified api docs, client libraries and examples using protobuf to OpenAPI conversion and some custom tools.

 ## Features